Home/Blog/Debt Buyer Lawsuits

 CACH LLC Is Suing Me in Wisconsin — What Do I Do?

 If CACH LLC just sued you in Wisconsin, you have 20 days to respond under Wis.
-Stat. § 799.05 — and SquareTwo Financial’s March 2017 Chapter 11 bankruptcy creates a chain-of-title gap that few CACH plaintiffs can document cleanly.
-This guide walks through both.
+Stat. § 799.05 — and SquareTwo Financial’s March 2017 Chapter 11 bankruptcy may create chain-of-title issues to review.

 What is CACH LLC?